proux01/coq/dev/ci/README-users.md

 Information for external library / Coq plugin authors
 -----------------------------------------------------

-You are encouraged to consider submitting your project for addition to Coq's CI.
+When developing a library exercizing specific features of Coq and if you are willing to maintain a version of your development compiling with the master branch of Coq, you can consider submitting your project for addition to Coq's CI.

+Additionally, OCaml-plugin authors are encouraged to consider submitting their plugin.
+The OCaml API of Coq being rather unstable, that remains the best way to maintain a plugin.
+Note however that, thanks to modern metalanguages like Elpi, Ltac2 or Metacoq, there should be less and less need for OCaml plugins.

 This means that:

-- Any time that a proposed change is breaking your project, Coq developers and contributors will send you patches to adapt it or will explain how to adapt it and work with you to ensure that you manage to do it.
+- Any time that a proposed change is breaking your project, Coq developers and contributors will get the opportunity to fix their proposal before integration, thus reducing the risk for your development to suffer some new Coq bug at the next stable release.

+- When breaking changes are nevertheless needed, you will be informed early and get the opportunity to discuss it with Coq developers, before the change even lands in a stable release.
+You will also receive advices on how to adapt your development.
+In the particular case of OCaml plugins, Coq developers will send you patches to adapt your plugin.

 On the condition that: